Table of Contents

-Sallie Mae Student Loan Review
+What Is the Sallie Mae Student Loan?

-Sallie Mae has not changed its target demographic much since its restructuring in 2014, though as a private finance company it now has slightly greater restrictions on borrowers.
+Sallie Mae has not changed its target demographic much since its restructuring in 2014, though as a private finance company, it now has slightly greater restrictions on borrowers.
 While we address those in the later part of the Sallie Mae student loan review, it does reflect in the kind of loans that Sallie Mae offers.
 Its best rates are not among the top rates available on student loans, but the high end of both the fixed and variable rates on their loans is not as high as some other institutions.
 In general, this makes for a better deal for borrowers with good credit, but borrowers with excellent credit can get a better deal elsewhere.

 You might also like: Citizens Bank Student Loan Review

 Sallie Mae also offers a number of different repayment options and a full range of different forbearance tracks that allow borrowers to hold off on paying their loans for a time due to various life changes.
-The loans will still accrue interest during these periods though, so it may not be a good idea to take advantage of them unless necessary.
-The flexibility does make Sallie Mae a good option for borrowers who are not fully sure about their post-college plans, such as internships, further studies, or military service, and want the option to be able to suspend or delay their student loan payments if they choose to pursue any such options.
+The loans will still accrue interest during these periods, though, so it may not be a good idea to take advantage of them unless necessary.
+The flexibility does make Sallie Mae a good option for borrowers who are not fully sure about their post-college plans, such as internships, further studies, or military service, and want the option to be able to suspend or delay their student loan payments if they choose to pursue any of these.

 - Loan Terms: 5 to 15 years